DazFather/Wednesday/README.md

 For the assets, you can put them wherever you want on the _HomeDir_ specified in your settings file.
 Again the choice is yours

 ### Handle directories and settings
-If your project is on another directory you can specify the mount directory as a second arguments
-> Example: `wed build path/to/my/project`

-But what if you want to edit the way your build is generated you can customize it using the JSON settings file:
+But what if you want to edit the way your build is generated or specify the input directory, you can customize them using the JSON settings file:
-- **HomeTempl**: Define the file path of the home template (default: `home.tmpl`)
+- **input_dir**: Define the finput directoy for all wed compoents and templates (default: _current working directoy_)
-- **HomeDir**: Define the output directory where the project will be built _and eventually served_ (default: `build`)
+- **output_dir**: Define the output directory where the project will be built _and eventually served_ (default: `build`)
-- **ScriptDir**: Define the subdirectory (inside _HomeDir_) for the JavaScript files of your components (default: `scripts`)
-- **StyleDir**: Define the subdirectory (inside _HomeDir_) for the CSS files of your components. (default: `styles`)

 You can also specify the settings file (default is `wed-settings.json`) using the "**settings**" (or "s") flag
 > Example: `wed build --settings=path/to/my/settings.json`
 >
 > Flag must be prefixed by one or two '-' and value can be included in '"'

-### Adding external resources
-Inside the settings there is also the "**Styles**" and "**Scripts**" properties.
-Unlike the previous properties, these two are lists.
-You can add there multiple urls or paths for external resources.
-> **Be aware**: Those and other properties are used by the home template.
-You can change it at your own risk
+---

 ## 5. Serving a site
 As stated previously there is no need for a server.
 The site should be accessible simply by opening the index.html from the browser.